spencertipping/wumber/design/symbolic.md

 (2), (4), (6), and (7) are all similar problems: we want to avoid full _O(n)_
 scans and rewrite operations; statistically, most subnodes are likely not to interact with our variables.

+I think we care about term normalization for only two purposes:

+1. To simplify fictitious complexity from polynomial subtraction/division
+2. To enable specific optimizations for JIT

+In every other case, including for most function inversion, we should be able to use un-normalized expressions.

 ## FEA and differential equations